HL7/fhir/source/patient/$merge-notes.md

 During the Data Processing stage any of the related patient resources (source, target, and result) and any resources referencing any of these patients may be indeterminate until the merge processing operation completes.
 These resources may be in the process of being changed or deleted, or having references updated, and there is no implied sequence for these updates to be made.
 There is also no implication that these changes are happening within a single transaction.
 Data consumers should wait until the merge process completes before querying for data about any of the relevant patients.

 **Note:** Some servers may also update the inactive source patient resource to remove most of the data to make it more clear that the resource should not be used, and the replaced-by link is the key information.
-Even to the extent of clearing the name and contact details etc.
+Even to the extent of clearing the name and contact details etc..

 **Note:** Systems may do any other internal checks or business rule validation when preparing for or performing a merge.